-A request will be deemed to be unfounded or excessive if it is repetitive or deemed to be malicious or asks for further copies of the same information.
+A request will be deemed to be unfounded or excessive if it is repetitive or asks for further copies of the same information.

-When we refuse a request, we will tell the individual why, and tell them they have the right to refer to the ICO.
+When we refuse a request, we will tell the individual why, and tell them they have the right to complain to the ICO.